Display WordPress Login Form with ProfileGrid

 Assigning a WordPress Login Form Page

 Now, this is the last step to create a WordPress User Login Form for your membership site.
 As I have told you, ProfileGrid creates its own preformed pages.
-One can find a list of these pages from the General option in the Global Settings page.
+One can find a list of these pages from the General option on the Global Settings page.

 Given above is a part of the General Settings page.
 From the drop-down beside the Login Page option, select your newly formed login page.
-This will ensure that your registered users find a login page whenever they want to view their account.
+This will ensure that your registered users find a login page whenever they want to view their accounts.
 Next, click on ‘Save’ to finish up.

 Simple Convenient and Integrated

-In a membership site, a login form is as important as a registration form.
+On a membership site, a login form is as important as a registration form.
 Though it is comparatively simpler, a login form is crucial to retain registered users.
 However, with ProfileGrid it was almost a cakewalk to create a WordPress login form.
-All we had to do was to paste the specific shortcode and assign the page.
+All we had to do was to paste the specific WordPress login form shortcode and assign the page.
 The plugin takes care of the coding and designing part for you.
 Thus it is considered user-friendly.
 And thus it is providing scope for amateurs to build professional membership sites to create an extensive online reach.